onflow/linked-accounts/README.md

 # Linked Accounts

+> :warning: Beware - You're on a branch that is under active development.

 > This repo is reflective of the design proposed in [this FLIP](https://github.com/onflow/flips/pull/72) and the contained implementation on the main branch will be updated to reflect common consensus on a contract standard for linked account management.

 This repository contains the `LinkedAccounts` contracts along with supporting scripts & transactions related to linking accounts in support of a [walletless onboarding](https://flow.com/post/flow-blockchain-mainstream-adoption-easy-onboarding-wallets) and the [hybrid custody account model](https://forum.onflow.org/t/hybrid-custody/4016/15).